Radford University Graduate Fashion Show 2018: A Personal Experience

 Radford Graduate Fashion Show 2018

-The event was slated to begin at 4pm with an exhibition from students who were yet to get to their final year, there was a section for fashion, paintings and graphic designs.
+The event began at 4pm with an exhibition from students who were yet to get to their final year, there was a section for fashion, paintings and graphic designs.

 The exhibition was the perfect back drop to interact with people, make new friends, reconnect with old ones and just enjoy the art.
-It ran a little longer than expected, but we were entertained with delicious small chops and cocktails.
+It ran a little longer than expected, but we were entertained with delicious canapés and cocktails.

 I alternated between enjoying the exhibition and running back stage to photograph some beauty looks which I shared on Instagram.